simpletoimplement/runkit7-runkit7/README.md

 -   Fix bugs related to edge cases of function and method manipulation
 -   See if constant manipulation in the same file can be fixed, e.g. by recompiling functions using those constants, or by patching php-src.
     It was broken because php7 compiler inlines the constants automatically in the generated opcodes.
--	PHP 7.1 testing
 -	Windows testing

 Things to do after that:

--   Replace property manipulation with runkit_default_property_modify
+-   Replace property manipulation with `runkit_default_property_modify`
 -   Support and test php 7.1 constant visibility

--   See if `runkit\_lint` can be implemented
+### Misc notes

+The Zend VM's implementation for 32-bit PHP is different from the 64-bit VMs.

+Some issues have been fixed, new issues may crop up in the future.
+(See travis builds for `USE_32BIT`)

 UPSTREAM DOCUMENTATION
 ======================